About the Tin Shed

 In early 2025, Janette and Christie were pleased to announce the addition of a new partner, long-time Shed employee Eric Pottenger, who has returned ‘back home’ to help ensure this community and quality focus remains uninterrupted moving forward.
 For many years Eric was a cherished employee of the Shed, always pouring his infectious enthusiasm, smiles and laughter into the day-to-day operation of the restaurant.
 We are pleased to welcome him back, and are happy to share him once again with the community.

-The Tin Shed wouldn’t be such an amazing place to dine and work without the employees whose ideas and suggestions, hard work, grit and humor help continue to improve the experience and meet the Tin Shed mission.
-Christie and Janette feel so much gratitude to the guests, whose patronage allows them to provide more jobs than they ever could have imagined.
-As long-time restaurant employees, they continually focus on and strive to value employees time, energy, creativity and spirit.
+The Tin Shed wouldn’t be such an amazing place to dine and work without our many employees (past and present) whose ideas and suggestions, hard work, grit and humor have helped us continue to improve the guest experience, and embody the ambitious Tin Shed mission.
+In that sense, we also feel so much gratitude toward our guests, whose patronage has allowed us to provide more jobs than we could ever have imagined otherwise.
+We have created a little ecosystem here, and we are extremely grateful to all that have played a part!

 In the community

-We buy organic and local whenever possible and our meat comes from animals that were treated humanely.
+We buy organic and local whenever possible, and our meat comes from animals that were regionally raised and treated humanely.
 We supply local, free-range chicken, no hormones or antibiotics.
 We supply local, grass-fed beef and wild-caught Alaskan salmon.
 We are also responsible with food when we are done with it.
-The Shed was a pioneer when it came to being environmental stewards, recycling, composting and using renewable energy before it was fashionable.
+The Shed was a pioneer when it came to being environmental stewards, recycling, composting and using renewable energy before it became commonplace.

-We are proud supporters of various causes that are near and dear to the hearts of our staff and customers.
-With our doggie bandana program, we raise money for small, but mighty, animal rescue missions.
-We regularly donate to local charitable events incuding nearby elementary school programs, Asher House, Family Dogs New Life Shelter, Street Books, Equitable Giving Circle and Crag Environmental Law Center all in attempts to help the youngsters grow and learn, the animals find their forever homes and the community to continue to thrive.
+We are proud supporters of various causes that are near and dear to the hearts of our staff and community.
+For example, with our doggie bandana program, we raise money for small, but mighty, animal rescue missions.
+But we also donate regularly to local charitable events, incuding nearby elementary school programs, Asher House, Family Dogs New Life Shelter, Street Books, Equitable Giving Circle and Crag Environmental Law Center.
+The underlying impulse here is to help our local youngsters grow and learn; to help animals find forever homes; and help the community to continue to thrive.

 The Tin Shed has been featured on the Food Network, OPB, in the New York Times and many other travel publications, TV shows and podcasts.